Source code for dire_rapids.betti_curve

 1. Building full atlas complex once with kNN graph

-2. Recording all edge distances
+2. Recording edge and triangle filtration values

-3. Progressively adding edges by distance threshold
+3. Progressively adding edges and triangles by threshold

 Contains both CPU and GPU implementations with automatic backend selection.